 Service fees are charged in addition to the advertised ticket price and will vary depending on the purchase method.
 Service fees cover the costs of operating a box office, including staffing, software licensing, and shipping/handling.

 We do not post shows on our schedule until we have confirmed an on-sale date.
 For some rental or private events, information will not appear on our calendar.

-Items that are left at the theatre are kept in our lost and found at the Clinch Avenue Box Office.
-Please call 865-684-1200, option 2 during regular business hours to see if your item has been turned in.
+Items that are left at the Theatre are kept in our lost and found at the Clinch Ave.
+Box Office.
+Please call 865.684.1200, ext.
+2 during regular business hours to see if your item has been turned in.

 We believe the arts provide an open door for difficult conversations by exploring topics and themes that affect the human condition and social norms.
 We hope these subjects encourage thought and conversation to allow us to recognize and acknowledge these issues through awareness, empathy, understanding, and compassion.
 Unlike movies, live entertainment such as comedy or Broadway productions do not have a standard content rating system.
 Sometimes the content of a live event could be considered inappropriate or otherwise unsuitable for children under 18.
 In fact, some content can be challenging or offensive to people of any age.
 Many resources exist online to provide more information about shows and events, and this information may help you make your own decision as to whether you would enjoy the performance.
 As personal tastes vary widely, we strongly advise that you conduct your own research before you purchase tickets to any Tennessee Theatre event.
 All ticket sales are final.

 Yes, everyone, regardless of age, must hold a ticket.
 For questions, please contact the Box Office at 865.684.1200, ext.
 2.